 Ibla Buskers, Ragusa

-An evening music festival held in Ragusa Inla (the old town of Ragusa) every October wirth several small stages featuring music and circus style acts.
+An evening music festival held in Ragusa Ibla (the old town of Ragusa) every October wirth several small stages featuring music and circus style acts.